How does the European Union plan on making its food system more sustainable?

 A growing global population means that the pressure on humanity’s food system will only be increasing in the coming decades, with net emissions potentially on the rise if effective action is not taken swiftly all around the world.
 The far-reaching effects on the European and global food systems of events such as the Covid-19 pandemic and the war in Ukraine are further reminders that the collective attention must stay focused on the sustainability of the food supply chain, to help protect against future stress tests and prevent them from compromising global food security and safety.

-What is the European Union doing to promote a more sustainable food system?
+What is the EU doing to promote a more sustainable food system?

 Although the links between the “traditional” food system and its adverse impacts on nature and health have been recognized and internalized, without the implementation of effective legislation the current trends are not likely to be reversed, or even contained.